 Need for nursing facility (NF) services is defined by individual states, all of whom establish NF level of care (LOC) criteria.

-A PASRR Level I evaluation must be completed for all applicants to a Medicaid-certified nursing facility, regardless of payer.
-A Level I screen must be completed before a resident can be admitted into a nursing facility.
+According to CFR 42-§483.102, a PASRR Level I screen must be completed for all applicants to a Medicaid-certified nursing facility, regardless of payer.

 A Cost Allocation Plan (CAP) is a narrative description of the procedures that a state will use in identifying, measuring, and allocating costs that it incurs in supporting programs it administers or supervises.

 According to 42 CFR 483.102(b)(3), an individual has an intellectual disability if he or she has: